wendyverdonk93/docs/content/payment-methods/billing-suite/betaalpermaand/activate-betaalplan.md

 ### Activate
 >_Please check your eligibility with your MultiSafepay account manager before applying for this payment method._

-To activate Betaal per Maand, email our Sales Team at <sales@multisafepay.com>
+To activate Betaal per Maand, email the Sales Team at <sales@multisafepay.com>

 #### Qualification criteria of Betaal per Maand and MultiSafepay